home

 The program is now accepting applicants.
 Enroll today.

 The Energy Affordability Program provides support to income-eligible electricity consumers.
-The program can help you lower your electricity costs and increase your home comfort.
+The program can help you better manage your electricity costs and increase your home comfort.

 You may be eligible to receive different energy-saving products and services, including: